dwaffle/developing-software-intro-final/src/calculator/readme.md

 ### Output

-Outputs the arguments to the command line, along with a message indicating the function in calculator/index.ts was successfully called.
+Outputs a house object to the command line

 ### Paramaters